Skip to main content

 11. Intellectual property rights

-11.2 The Connecting Party shall not use NHS Digital’s name, logo or brand, or any other NHS names, logos or branding without the prior written consent of the relevant owner, and in each case, only as permitted by the NHS identity guidelines.
+11.2 The Connecting Party shall not use NHS England’s name, logo or brand, or any other NHS names, logos or branding without the prior written consent of the relevant owner, and in each case, only as permitted by the NHS identity guidelines.

 12. Security and data privacy